kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 3. Check that your site's **robots.txt** file is set up so that Applebot can do its job. **Robots.txt**, also known as the _robots exclusion protocol_, is a web standard for  communicating with web crawlers and other web robots; it specifies which parts of the site the web crawler should not scan or process.

 > **Note:** Not all web crawlers follow these directives, but Applebot does!
-You can learn more about the robots exclusion standard on [Wikipedia (http://bit.ly/1MNna6A)](http://bit.ly/1MNna6A).
+You can learn more about the robots exclusion standard on Wikipedia [bit.ly/1MNna6A](http://bit.ly/1MNna6A).

 ### Embedding universal links using Smart App Banners